sdr-enthusiasts/plane-alert-db/README.md

 # To do / Ideas

+No 1 - Update USAF aircraft to use Reg/serial number in place of Ident/Callsign

 - RAF Typhoon Display Team
 - US Dept of Interior
 - US Dept of Energy